Only You (2018 film): Development

 Harry Wootliff was primarily interested in telling a modern love story, that explores how life and people's expectations of love are in conflict.
 Yasmin Omar interviewed Wootliff alongside writer-director Tamara Jenkins, discussing whether infertility is the last taboo in cinema, Wootliff is quoted as saying “You’re grieving the loss of a future and you’re grieving the loss of nothing.
 People are still keeping it very secret...
 I think it’s more acceptable to talk about miscarriage than not being able to bear a child.”
 Wootliff was interested in subverting stereotypes, “I loved that he’s the one who’s open and she’s less into wearing her heart on her sleeve...
 I wasn’t pedaling this notion of a deranged woman pushed by her hormones to meet a man and have a baby.”

 Wootliff is interested in the subtlety of female experience, as opposed to two-dimensional representations, “I sometimes think it’s all about showing women to be very strong.
 I like my character because she’s a lot of things: she’s vulnerable, irrational, funny.
 That’s a woman.
 We have qualities that are deemed as less admirable – perhaps because we are in a male-dominated society – so why shouldn’t we see them?”

 Filming

-Shot in Finnieston, Glasgow, over 25 days.
+The film was shot in Finnieston in Glasgow, Scotland, over 25 days.